The Rule in Akins v National Australia Bank

 CASES OF INTEREST

 In Akins v National Australia Bank, the New South Wales Court of Appeal considered the relevant principles of an application to call fresh evidence.
-Although the rule that court considered only allowed fresh evidence on special grounds, the criteria which were applied assist in cases like this.
+Although the rule that the court considered only allowed fresh evidence on special grounds, the criteria which were applied assist in cases like this.
 The test the court applied had three conditions:

 (a) The evidence could not have been obtained with reasonable diligence for use at the trial;